rsslove/rss-to-email/functions/rss-to-email/readme.md

-# RSS To Email Webtask
+# RSS To Email - Zeit Now

 Because this service currently won't work in the browser, we've created a [Webtask](https://webtask.io/) to make it easy to deploy your own microservice.
 Just sign up for an account, download the [Webtask CLI](https://webtask.io/docs/wt-cli), and run the webtask from this subdirectory: